carbon-language/carbon-lang/llvm/docs/LangRef.rst

 """""""""

-The purpose of the ``llvm.arithmetic.fence`` intrinsic is to prevent the optimizer from performaing fast-math optimizations, particularly reassociation, between the argument and the expression that contains the argument.
+The purpose of the ``llvm.arithmetic.fence`` intrinsic is to prevent the optimizer from performing fast-math optimizations, particularly reassociation, between the argument and the expression that contains the argument.
 It can be used to preserve the parentheses in the source language.